NExT logo (by J Womersley & A Belyaev)

 About the Institute

-We will soon be at a cross-road in High Energy Particle Physics.
-A new and exciting era is about to begin with the arrival of data from the experiments on the Large Hadron Collider (LHC) at CERN.
-The rapid and accurate interpretation of this data will point the way to a higher level of understanding of the fundamental interactions of matter and forces as well as possibly paving the way to follow towards an underlying grand unified theory.
+We are at a cross-road in High Energy Particle Physics.
+A new and exciting era has just begun with the arrival of data from the experiments on the Large Hadron Collider (LHC) at CERN.
+The rapid and accurate interpretation of this data will point the way to a higher level of understanding of the fundamental interactions of matter and forces, as well as possibly paving the way to follow towards an underlying grand unified theory.
 To achieve all this, a new kind of collaboration between theorists and experimentalists is required.
-The NExT Institute will encourage just such close interactions.
+The NExT Institute enables such close interactions.

 Bubble Chamber 1 Bubble Chamber 2